 Site of the 1966 University of Texas tower shooting where a former U.S. Marine shot and killed 13 people (including a pregnant woman) and injured 31 others.

 Site where shooting spree started in August 2019.
 A man killed 7 people and injured 25 others.

 Emanuel African Methodist Episcopal Church.
-Site of 2015 mass shooting in which nine African Americans (including pastor and state senator Clementa C. Pinckney) were killed.
+Site of 2015 mass shooting in which nine Black (including pastor and state senator Clementa C. Pinckney) were killed.
 President Barack Obama delivered the eulogy and sang Amazing Grace at Pinckney's memorial service.